Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 Once you click this a popup dialog will appear asking you to enter the git url of the extension.
 You can enter the plain github url here, and below add a tag or branch name if it's not the main branch (95% of the time it will be).

-Then you can install for all users or just me.
+Then you can install for all users or just you.
 If you install for all users it will be in the following folder:

 ```
 .\public\scripts\extensions\third-party\Extension Name